bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 9. Enter and adjust the settings which are described in the **Settings** section.

-10. Click **Save Changes** when done, and you are ready to use Worldline Checkout
+10. Click **Save Changes** when done, and you are ready to use Worldline Online Checkout

 <a href="https://developer.bambora.com/europe/shopping-carts/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==
+= 8.0.0 =
+* Added support for WordPress 6.8.1
+* Added support for Woocommerce 9.8.4
+* Added support for Woocommerce Subscriptions 7.4.0
+* Added support for PHP 8.4
+* Enhanced error handling, logging and performance
+* Bug and translation fixes
+* Code optimization and refactoring to comply with WordPress Code Standard

 = 7.1.1 =